 Tim Ioannides is not only a vastly effective and beloved Medical Dermatologist, but has also parlayed his fervor for this niche of medicine into a successful business venture.
-With over fifteen years of experience serving the dermatological needs of the Treasure Coast population, Dr. Ioannides has cemented his place within the community as a trusted leader for all things skincare related.
+With over fifteen years of experience serving the dermatological needs of the Port St. Lucie population, Dr. Ioannides has cemented his place within the community as a trusted leader for all things skincare related.
 By consistently implementing smart business choices, and maintaining an unparalleled level of customer service, he has managed to grow his practice from a singular brick-and-mortar location, to a chain of five successfully operating locations.
 Through this ongoing expansion, he has been able to enormously increase the number of patients serviced.

 Earning his medical degree from the University of Miami School of Medicine, Dr. Ioannides impressively earned his stripes via an extensive medical internship at the University of Florida School of Medicine Health Science Center.
 From there, he completed a stringent residency at the the University of Miami School of Medicine in the Department of Dermatology and Cutaneous Surgery at Jackson Memorial Hospital.